The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 Regarding whether to use a second Technical Step / Devilment during Brute Justice / Cruise Chaser, there are reasons to use the Technical Step / Devilment here and there are reasons for holding for Alexander Prime opener.

-General Pros of using Technical Step / Devilment post-Gavel:
+General pros of using Technical Step / Devilment post-Gavel:

 * Allows you to use a total of eight Technical Steps / Devilments throughout the fight, ultimately granting you more overall damage from rDPS as well as personal damage gains from Technical Finish / Devilment buffs and extra Esprit.
 * Lowers overall kill time by being able to kill Brute Justice / Cruise Chaser faster.

-General Pros of using Technical Step / Devilment at Alexander Prime:
+General pros of using Technical Step / Devilment at Alexander Prime:

 * Lines up Technical Step / Devilment with the potion that would be used at the beginning of Alexander Prime, and effectively lines up all uses of Technical Finish / Devilment to decent times for ease of meeting the DPS checks of Alexander Prime and Perfect Alexander phases.
 (Alexander Prime and Perfect Alexander have tighter DPS checks than Living Liquid and Brute Justice / Cruise Chaser phases).
 Improving the DPS in these phases is more important than increasing your overall DPS in the fight if you are going for the clear.
 This strategy can be the difference between having one or two DPS die in an attempt during Wormhole and surviving the Trio Enrage sequence and meeting the DPS requirement of Alexander Prime versus failing that phase.